Concrete Foundation Cost

 pouring concrete

 The type of structure you're building will also affect the overall cost.
-For example, if you are laying foundations for extensions, this is going to cost more than laying decking foundations.
+For example, laying foundations for extensions is going to cost more than laying decking foundations.

-For a typical foundations and groundwork job covering an area of around 24m parameters (enough to accommodate a medium-sized home extension), you can expect to pay around £4500-£6000 for strip foundations and around £5000-£6500 for trench foundations.
+For a typical foundations and groundwork job covering an area of around 24m parameters (enough to accommodate a medium-sized home extension), you can expect to pay around £4,500 to £6,000 for strip foundations and around £5,000 to £6,500 for trench foundations.

 These prices include all of the groundwork costs, materials, labour, and waste removal.